 The project would consist of 130 turbines, each 440' high with an above-water profile taller than the Statue of Liberty (305') and the Cape Cod Canal bridges (275').
 Each massive turbine blade will be 182 feet long with a total diameter of 364' (rotating football field).
 The turbines would be connected to an electrical service platform by more than 66 miles of cable.
 The electrical service platform, 1/2 acre in size, equipped with a helicopter landing pad, holds 40,000 gallons of transformer oil and 1000 gallons of diesel fuel.

-At night the project would look like LaGuardia Airport, complete with flashing red and amber lights and marked with foghorns.
+At night the project would look like LaGuardia Airport, complete with flashing red and amber lights, urbanizing the night-time sky.

 There will be 2 different kinds of lighting: